Between the Lions: Broadcast

 Between the Lions premiered on PBS Kids in the United States on April 3, 2000, replacing The Puzzle Place on the schedule lineup.
-The original run lasted until November 22, 2010, with reruns continuing through August 31, 2011.
+The last episode aired on November 22, 2010, with reruns continuing through August 31, 2011.
 The show is no longer broadcast on PBS Kids, nor is it available on any streaming platform.
 However, some video clips and other online resources remain available online for educators.